top of page

 FOREIGN IMMIGRATION SUPPORT CENTERS

-• Work to reduce human smuggling and trafficking by having the means within select foreign countries to have specialized immigration processing facilities to facilitate the immigration process from the cradle to the grave.
+Working to reduce drug smuggling and human trafficking means working within select foreign countries to have specialized immigration processing facilities to facilitate the immigration process from the cradle to the grave.
+Cut off income sources for the criminals in foreign countries by depriving them of the money from desperate people trying to reach our great country.

 NATIONALIZATION/GOVERNMENT SUPPORT CENTERS